 Single-winner RCV is also known as instant runoff voting, the alternative vote, and preferential majority voting.

-Multi-winner RCV is also known as single transferable vote (STV), proportional representation, the Hare system, choice voting, bottoms-up ranked choice voting, "vote for w" ranked choice voting, and preferential block voting.
+Multi-winner RCV is also known as single transferable vote (STV), proportional representation, the Hare system, and choice voting.
+Modified systems of multi-winner RCV include bottoms-up RCV, "vote for w" RCV, and preferential block voting.